 VII.
-Accuracy of Financial Reports and Other Public communications
+Accuracy of Financial Reports and Other Public Communications

 As a public company we are subject to various securities laws, regulations and reporting obligations.
-These laws, regulations and obligations and our policies require the disclosure of accurate and complete information regarding the Company's business, financial condition and results of operations.
+These laws, regulations and obligations and our policies require the timely disclosure of accurate and complete information regarding the Company's business, financial condition and results of operations.
 Inaccurate, incomplete or untimely reporting will not be tolerated and can severely damage the Company and result in legal liability.

 The Company's principal officers and other employees working in the Finance Department have a special responsibility to ensure that all of our financial disclosures are full, fair, accurate, timely and understandable.
 These employees must understand and strictly comply with generally accepted accounting principles and all standards, laws and regulations for accounting and financial reporting of transactions, estimates and forecasts.
 This policy applies to all public disclosure of material information about the Company, including written disclosures, oral statements, visual presentations, press conferences and media calls.
-Please read the Company's Disclosure Controls and Procedures (and Guidelines Adopted By the Disclosure Committee for the Preparation of Quarterly, Interim and Annual Reports) and Guidelines for Corporate Communication and Continuous Disclosure for more information.
+Please read the Company's Disclosure Controls and Procedures and Guidelines for Corporate Communication and Continuous Disclosure for more information.

 In addition, U.S. federal securities law requires the Company to maintain accurate internal books and records and to devise and maintain an adequate system of internal accounting controls.
 The Securities and Exchange Commission ("SEC") has supplemented the statutory requirements by adopting rules that can impose liability on the Company for any inaccuracies in its books and records, even if not material and even if inadvertent.
-In addition, individual employees can be liable for (1) falsifying records or accounts subject to the above requirements and (2) making any materially false, misleading, or incomplete statement to an accountant in connection with an audit or any filing with the SEC.
+In addition, individuals can be liable for (1) falsifying records or accounts subject to the above requirements and (2) making any materially false, misleading, or incomplete statement to an accountant in connection with an audit or any filing with the SEC.
 These provisions reflect the SEC's intent to discourage officers, directors, and other persons with access to the Company's books and records from taking action that might result in the communication of materially misleading financial information to the investing public.